jangruenwaldt/devops-digital-twin/README.md

    repositories you plan on using as a twin data source.
 4. Run `docker compose up --build` and it will spin up a container which contains a long-running script that will update the database every X hours (configurable via config).
+5. Explore the data in grafana, which is running on `http://localhost:3000/`, using 'admin' as both username and password.

 ## Currently supported